akhan-msft/aks-day2/docs/modules/Module2/index.md

 ---
-title: Module 2 - AKS Day 2
+title: Module 2 - Azure Managed Prometheus and Grafana
 has_children: true
 ---